Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is paronychia diagnosed?

 Your healthcare provider will examine your nails and ask about your symptoms.
 Your provider may press on your infected nail to see if pus drains from it.
-He will send any pus to a lab for tests to learn what germ is causing your infection.
+Your provider will send any pus to a lab for tests to learn what germ is causing your infection.
 This is called a fluid culture.

 How is paronychia treated?